peterconsuegra/multiple_files_by_pete/README.md

 <link rel="stylesheet" href="/multiple_files_by_pete/bootstrap.min.css">
 ```

-8. Get all the files of that model in the action of the controller you are want:
+8. Copy and paste this code to get all the object files.
+For this example paste it in the edit action of the places_controller.rb file

 ```ruby
 @files = PeteFile.get_object_files(@place)
 ```

-9. Add the number of fields to upload files you need to your _form.html.erb file:
+9. Copy paste this code for each file field you need, you can add as many as you want by changing the section variable.
+For this example paste it into the /places/_form.html.erb file:

 ```ruby